 Borderlands 2 is mostly gameplay driven, yet it tells an interesting story.
 You are a Vault Hunter, and your objective is to find The Vault.
 The first cinematic introduces you to your enemy, Handsome Jack, a guy you will quickly love to hate!
 He’s as funny as he’s original when it comes to killing his foes.

 During this first cinematic, he almost kills you.
-I will not spoil the story for you, but from then on, you are set in an adventure to meet other Vault Hunters and find the Vault before Handsome Jack does.
+I will not spoil the story for you, but from then on, you are set on an adventure to meet other Vault Hunters and find the Vault before Handsome Jack does.
 Perhaps Borderlands 2 will not win “story of the year”, but it does what it should: help the developer set the tone for the game: ridiculous characters, laid back atmosphere and overall, funny situations.

 There are so many guns… More than you will be able to handle!
 Pistols, shotguns, machine guns, assault rifles, sniper rifles, grenade launchers, you name it!
 Some will burn, others electrocute, you get the idea…

 As far as the campaign goes, the main thing that bothered me was the pace of the first few hours of the game.
-It is sooo slow!
+It is so slow!
 They force you to spend 2 to 3 hours with no abilities and a couple of boring pistols.
 This definitely kills the motivation to start over in order to try a new class.

 Also, if played Solo from start to end, the mechanics can feel tiring: too much rinse and repeat (kill, loot, kill, loot).